Nexenta/edge-kubernetes/README.md

 To deploy the cluster, depending on your current infrastructure :
 - [Day 1 - if necessary](#Day1)
 	- kubespray + k8s
 - [Day 2](#Day2)
 	- setup networking bridges for contiv + some sanity checks
 	- deploy Edge via Helm chart

 *  [Requirements](#requirements)

 Supported Linux distributions
 ===============
 Ubuntu 16.04, 18.04 (experimental)

 RHEL-7.3

 Requirements
 --------------
-Many of the base requirements come as part of kubespray + k8s, however **Nexenta Edge** has specific requirements on versions of the same packages
+Many of the base requirements come as part of kubespray + k8s, however **Nexenta Edge** has specific requirements on versions of the same packages.

+Nexenta Edge also requires a minimum of 4 nodes each with 4+ raw disks devoted to the cluster.

+**Note:** The full documentation for NexentaEdge Enterprise Edition is [available here](https://nexenta.com/products/nexentaedge).
+**Note:** The core-runtime that the cluster runs and addtl info is [available_here](https://github.com/Nexenta/edge-dev).

 Versions of supported components
 --------------------------------